 Whitney was welcomed to the DC Habitat team as Volunteer Services & Corporate Partnerships Manager after serving as an AmeriCorps Volunteer Services Coordinator.
 She is an Auburn University graduate with a B.S. in Marketing.
 Her personal interests include fitness, food, travel, and photography.

 Dan graduated Magna Cum Laude with a BS and MS in Electrical Engineering from Villanova University.
-After college, he worked as an engineer for Lockheed Martin, served 2 years as a Construction Americorp Volunteer, and then worked as a Construction Supervisor for Wake County HFH and HFH of Washington DC before serving as the Production Manager for DC HFH.
+After college, he worked as an engineer for Lockheed Martin.
+He then served 2 years as a Construction AmeriCorps, followed by working as the Construction Supervisor for Wake County HFH in North Carolina.
+Since 2012 Dan has served at HFH of Washington DC serving as our Senior Construction Supervisor and now as our Production Manager.
+During this time he has led the construction of 8 Certified Passive Houses, attended/led 8 AmeriCorps Build-a-thons and 4 Carter Work Projects, became a Certified Passive House Consultant and Builder, LEED AP, EarthCraft Builder and has received a Certification in Building Science and NetZero Energy Design.

 Mandy joined the staff at Habitat for Humanity of Washington, D.C. in 2012 and brought with her experience working and volunteering with many different affiliates of Habitat for Humanity in the U.S. and abroad.
 She loves working with families in DC to achieve their goal of homeownership.

 Andrew is a graduate of McDaniel College with a bachelor’s degree in political science and IR.
 He started with the organization as a volunteer right after college and has worked for DC Habitat since 2006.
+Andrew led the construction of the first two PHIUS certified Passive houses in DC.
 Andrew is especially interested in energy-efficient design and construction.

 Dennis is from South Jersey but has spent a lot of time in Philadelphia as well.
 He is a graduate of Villanova University and came to Habitat for Humanity of Washington, D.C. through the AmeriCorps program, where he served before he was hired on at Assistant Construction Supervisor.
 Dennis has been involved with Habitat since high school and served as president of the Habitat for Humanity Villanova Campus Chapter in college, participating in and leading several service trips.